 - (1) The information required by 1001.3(a)(1); plus, the location of temporary project met towers.
 With respect to alternatives, the mapping will depict those alternatives as defined in Section 2.9.2(c). - (2) The Project Sponsor agrees to provide the information required by 1001.3(a)(2) - (3) The Project Sponsor agrees to provide the information required by 1001.3(a)(3) - (4) Section 1001.3(a)(4) is not applicable to the Facility. - (5) The Facility will be subject to many studies in support of the Application.
 The various studies undertaken in support of the Application will apply appropriate, resource-specific study areas, as described below.
 This section of the Application will also provide a reference to the exhibit in which more information is provided. - 5-mile Study Area The area within a 5-mile radius of Facility components.
-Various land use characteristics (e.g., zoning, land use classifications, and existing utilities) and the potential for impacts to historic resources will be assessed within this study area. - Area of Potential Effect (APE) for Direct Effects The area containing all proposed soil disturbance potentially associated with Facility construction and operation.
-Direct effects on archaeological resources will be analyzed within this area.
+Various land use characteristics (e.g., zoning, land use classifications, and existing utilities) and the potential for impacts to historic resources will be assessed within this study area.11 - Area of Potential Effect (APE) for Direct Effects The area containing all proposed soil disturbance potentially associated with Facility construction and operation.
+Direct effects on archaeological resources will be analyzed within this area. - Area of Potential Effect (APE) for Indirect Effects The area within a 5-mile radius of proposed turbines and within the potential viewshed (based on topography) of the Facility.
+Indirect effects on cultural resources (e.g., visual and auditory effects) will be analyzed within this area.

-&lt;sup>11 A detailed review of land use will also be conducted within the Facility Site.
+11 A detailed review of land use will also be conducted within the Facility Site.